Sombre18/llm-assignments/README.md

-# llm-assignments
-Repo for "Theory and Practice of Large Language Models"
+Assignments for "Theory and Practice of Large Language Models"